CodeWithDannyCoCo/HNG-Zero/README.md

-# HNGx Stage Zero Task
+# HNG Stage Zero Task

 This is a simple REST API built with Django that returns specific information in JSON format.
 The API is part of the HNGx internship program Stage Zero task.